 - Research whether the company has been dormant—and brought back to life.
 You can search the company name or trading symbol in the SEC's EDGAR database to see when the company may have last filed periodic reports.
 Another resource is the Secretary of State’s office in the state where the company was formed or incorporated.
 The charter documents filed with the state may provide details of the company’s history.
 See if the company recently reinstated business operations in its original state of incorporation, or re-incorporated in a new state.
 If possible, contact company management to determine why it ceased operations to begin with, and why it decided to reinstate operations.
 Internet searches may also turn up information on the company or its management, such as information about key officers and directors of the company.

 - Check for mammoth reverse stock splits.
 A reverse stock split reduces the number of shares outstanding and increases the price per share without changing the total economic value of the shares.
 A company might perform a reverse stock split with a 1-for-5 or similar ratio (in an effort to meet minimum bid price requirements for continued listing on an exchange).
 A dormant shell company, on the other hand, might carry out a 1-for-20,000 or even 1-for-50,000 reverse split.
 This may be done to inflate the price of the stock.
-Check for reverse splits on the OTC Markets website.

 - Know that "Q" is for caution.
 A stock symbol with a fifth letter "Q" at the end denotes that the company has filed for bankruptcy.
 Like other non-reporting shell companies, dormant, bankrupt companies can be candidates for manipulation.
+Also, check the website of the trading system where the security is traded to see if any information is available about the issuer.
+(DBOT ATS (https://dbottrading.com), Global OTC ATS (https://www.globalotc.com), and OTC Link ATS (http://www.otcmarkets.com)).

 If a Problem Occurs